Thelma Barlow

 Thelma Barlow (née Pigott; born 19 June 1929) is an English television actress and writer, known for her roles as Mavis Wilton in the long-running ITV soap opera Coronation Street and as Dolly Bellfield in the BBC One sitcom dinnerladies.
-She is the oldest living (and overall longest lived) female Coronation Street cast member.

 Early life

-Barlow was born in 1929 in Middlesbrough, North Riding of Yorkshire, the younger of two daughters.
+Barlow was born in 1929 in Middlesbrough, North Riding of Yorkshire, the youngest of two daughters.
 Her father, Tommy, a cabinet maker, died of pneumonia five weeks before her birth, aged 37, and Barlow was brought up by her mother Margaret.

 During her childhood the family moved to Huddersfield, West Riding of Yorkshire.
 Barlow left school at 15 and went to Huddersfield Technical College to study shorthand and typing.
 Her first job was as a secretary, which she held for eight years and at the same time belonged to Huddersfield Thespians - an amateur dramatics group.

+Early theatre

 Barlow decided to take up acting professionally and joined the Joan Littlewood Theatre Group.
 During the 1950s she did rep in Liverpool, Nottingham and Birmingham.
 In 1960 Barlow joined the West of England Theatre Company followed by the Bristol Old Vic Theatre Company.
 In Bristol she ran a boarding house for fellow actors.

 Career

 Barlow's earlier television appearance was in 1967's Vanity Fair.
 In 1971, while performing in Liverpool she was asked to audition for the soap opera Coronation Street for the role of Mavis Riley.
 She was successful and her first episode was transmitted on 11 August 1971, though the character only appeared regularly from 4 June 1973, where she joined veteran show actress Barbara Knox who plays Rita Fairclough in "The Kabin".
 Barlow remained in the series for 26 years, appearing in 1,787 episodes, until she left after the departure of her on-screen husband Derek.
 Her final episode was broadcast 10 October 1997 when Mavis moved to the Lake District.
 During her time on Coronation Street Barlow shared a flat with co-star Helen Worth and later moved to Settle, where she later did a TV show from her garden.
-In 2020, Barlow revealed that, despite being asked to return to Coronation Street, "two or three times" she has declined, "because I feel I’ve packed Mavis away in a box now.
-I don’t think I’d know how to do her anyway.
-Maybe a good script would make me realise how I’d played the part."
+In 2020, Barlow revealed that, despite being asked to return to Coronation Street, "two or three times" she has declined, "because I feel I've packed Mavis away in a box now.
+I don't think I’d know how to do her anyway.
+Maybe a good script would make me realise how I'd played the part."
 In 2024, she appeared on Good Morning Britain and said "it would be the pressure of the work that would frighten me to death".

 In 1990, Barlow appeared as a contestant on Cluedo, facing off against Ned Sherrin.